The Simple Guide to Buying Non-Owner Car Insurance

 - Any injuries you sustain in an accident

 - Rental car reimbursement, towing, roadside assistance or other car-insurance perks

-Because non-owners insurance is limited in what it covers, it’s usually much cheaper than a standard coverage policy.
-It’s also considered secondary coverage, which means it pays for losses that aren’t covered by the actual car owner’s insurance.
+Because non-owner insurance is limited in what it covers, it’s usually much cheaper than regular insurance.
+It’s also considered secondary coverage, which means it pays for losses that aren’t covered by the car owner’s insurance.

 Which Companies Offer Non-Owners Car Insurance?

-It’s not always easy to find this type of insurance, because not every company sells it.
-So, who does have non-owner car insurance?
+It’s not always easy to find non-owners insurance, because not every company sells it.
 Options include:

-- Direct General Auto Insurance – offers affordable and flexible insurance plans to drivers with non-standard insurance needs, all across the south and the southeastern U.S.
+- Direct General Auto Insurance, which offers affordable and flexible insurance plans to drivers with non-standard insurance needs, all across the south and southeastern U.S.

-- Dairyland Auto Insurance – based in Wisconsin, provides high-quality car insurance to high-risk drivers.
+- Dairyland Auto Insurance, an insurance based in Wisconsin, provides high-quality car insurance, including non-owners policies, to high-risk drivers.

-- GEICO – insures more than 27 million vehicles nationwide, offers non-owner insurance policies.
-Compare against other insurers for the best rates.
+- GEICO, a huge insurance company that insures more than 28 million vehicles nationwide, offers non-owner insurance policies.

-- Pronto Insurance – Their non-owners liability coverage is available in California and Texas
+- Pronto Insurance provides non-owner’s liability insurance for California and Texas drivers.

 - USAA offers non-owner auto insurance, but you must be a USAA member to qualify.
 (Do you meet the USAA membership requirements?)

 Other companies may offer these policies, but don’t advertise them.
 If you’re currently insured, it may be worth calling your insurance company to ask if they can sell you a non-owner or liability-only policy.